Buzz Feast

 Worldwise: Turkish-British Novelist Elif Shafak’s Favorite Things

-TurkishHer worries are personal: In 2006, she becomes charged with “insulting Turkishness” to connect with the Armenia genocide in her most well-known novel, The Bastard of Istanbul.
-Though she becomes acquitted, the tensions surrounding her paintings have now not dissipated.
-In July, she wrote publicly approximately the abuse she gets on social media and the continuing research of the content of her books by Turkish police.
+TurkishHer worries are personal: In 2006, she became charged with “insulting Turkishness” to connect with the Armenian genocide in her most well-known novel, The Bastard of Istanbul.
+Though she becomes acquitted, the tensions surrounding her paintings have not dissipated.
+In July, she wrote publicly about the abuse she gets on social media and the continuing research of the content of her books by Turkish police.

 She makes this maelstrom efficient by using it as thought for her books, in which she emphasizes unheard and marginalized voices.
 For example, the protagonist of her new novel, 10 Minutes 38 Seconds on this Strange World, is a girl sex worker in Istanbul who tells her story without delay following her murder.
 In July, the unconventional turned into longlisted for the Booker Prize.